holaplex/imgopt/readme.md

 endpoint = "https://servicewebsite.com"

 ```

+## Twitter request caching support
+If you want to use `imgopt` to cache API calls to twitter, you need to set up the env var `TWITTER_BEARER_TOKEN` when executing.

 # Building from source
 The code in this repository can be built using `cargo` without any further dependencies.
 Just clone the repo and execute `cargo build --release`.
 If you only need `JPEG` and `PNG` resizing you can stop installing things here and just just run the server located in `./target/release/`.